 We’re big fans of Southwest here at Million Mile Secrets.
-With 2 free checked bags, no change or cancellation fees, friendly customer service, and an increasing list of destinations in the US and abroad, there is a lot to like about Southwest.
+With 2 free checked bags, no change or cancellation fees, friendly customer service, and an increasing list of destinations in the US (including Hawaii!) and abroad, there is a lot to like about Southwest.

-And right now, there’s an increased 60,000 Southwest point sign-up bonus for the Southwest Rapid Rewards® Premier Business Credit Card.
+And right now, there’s a 60,000 Southwest point sign-up bonus for the Southwest Rapid Rewards® Premier Business Credit Card.
 This bonus will get you over halfway to the 110,000 points needed in a calendar year to qualify for the Southwest Companion Pass, which is my #1 favorite deal in travel!

 This is a small business card, but you don’t need a multi-million dollar corporation to qualify!

 We’ll share our Southwest Business Card Review and help you determine if it’s the right card for you.

 The Southwest Rapid Rewards® Premier Business Credit Card comes with a 60,000 Southwest point sign-up bonus after spending $3,000 on purchases in the first 3 months.

 That’s the highest offer we have seen for this card!
 Plus, the card comes with: